-The relevant legislation setting out competition law is Law No. 4054 on the Protection of Competition, enacted on 13 December 1994 (the Competition Law).
+The relevant legislation setting out competition law is Law No. 4054 on the Protection of Competition, enacted on 13 December 1994 (the Competition Law or Law No. 4054).

 The national competition authority for enforcing the Competition Law in Turkey is the Authority, a body with administrative and financial autonomy.